Modern home with solar panels

 There has never been a better time to install solar panels, with prices having reduced approximately 90% in the past decade, and payback periods in many regions being eight years or fewer Opens in a new window.

-What’s more, they may be able to generate income, in the shape of Smart Energy Guarantee (SEG) Opens in a new window payments, which in many cases will be tax free, if you’re feeding excess energy back into the grid.
+What’s more, they may be able to generate income, in the shape of Smart Energy Guarantee (SEG) Opens in a new window payments, (see below) which in many cases will be tax free, if you’re feeding excess energy back into the grid.
 However, it’s worth checking with your supplier what your feed-in rate would be.

 Insulation